 Ingber received her BA from Yale University, her JD from Harvard Law School, and she clerked for Judge Robert P. Patterson, Jr., of the Southern District of New York.
-Her work has been published in the Virginia Law Review, the Texas Law Review, the Iowa Law Review, the American Journal of International Law, the Harvard International Law Journal, and the Yale Journal of International Law, among others, and has been selected for presentation regularly at peer-reviewed colloquia, including the NYU/Nottingham/Melbourne Junior Faculty Forum for International Law, the Administrative Law New Scholarship Roundtable, and the Stanford/Harvard/Yale Junior Faculty Forum.
-She is a co-recipient of the Dean’s Award for Scholarship (BU Law, 2019), and of the inaugural Mike Lewis Prize for National Security Law Scholarship for her article, “Co-Belligerency” (2017).
+Her work has been published in the Virginia Law Review, the Texas Law Review, the Iowa Law Review, the American Journal of International Law, the Harvard International Law Journal, and the Yale Journal of International Law, among others.
+Ingber joined the Cardozo faculty in 2020 from BU Law, where she received the Dean’s Award for Scholarship.
+She was also a co-recipient of the inaugural Mike Lewis Prize for National Security Law Scholarship for her article, “Co-Belligerency” (2017).